-EUR/USD has failed to sustain prices above 1.1000 , but risks are shifting from the downside.
+EUR/USD has failed to sustain prices above 1.1000 , but downside risks have been reduced.

-However those risks are now beginning to change, there was a noticeable rejection by prices at around 1.1000.
-Whilst this may be seen as a detergent from further upside, there are reasons as to why EUR/USD may be building a stronger support to bounce from.
+Whilst the initial rejection from the 1.1000 level may be seen as a ceiling from further upside, there are reasons as to why EUR/USD may be building a stronger support to move higher from.

-Recent action from the ECB has included a four-day inflation linked bond auction by Italy , aimed at retail markets that drew a record sale of EUR 22.3bn.
-It is clear that the actions from the ECB are imperative in providing stability for financial markets and drawing in foreign demand.
+The ECB has included a four-day inflation linked bond auction by Italy , aimed at retail markets that drew a record sale of EUR 22.3bn.
+It is clear that the actions from the ECB are imperative in providing stability for financial markets and drawing in foreign demand (Source: MUFG) .

 Eurozone issuance has reached EUR 49.6bn this week versus last week at EUR 23bn.